Freak Show (album): Release

-Although Freak Show was shelved until February 1997 for the general public, European and Australian promotional pressings were officially circulated throughout the music press in late October/early November 1996.
-The release of Freak Show was originally slated for the autumn of 1996; it was later pushed back to avoid competition from Pearl Jam's No Code.

 Freak Show was released on 4 February 1997.
-The album reached number 1 in the Australian charts and yielded three Top 10 singles – "Freak", "Abuse Me" and "Cemetery".
+The album reached No. 1 on the Australian charts and yielded three Top 10 singles – "Freak", "Abuse Me" and "Cemetery".
 Its fourth single, "The Door", reached No. 25.
-Freak Show was certified gold in the US, and 2× platinum in Australia.
+Freak Show was certified gold in the US by the RIAA on 4 April 1997 and 2× platinum in Australia.

-The album was initially released on CD and limited edition cassette and 12-inch vinyl (coloured black in Australasia and yellow in Europe; limited to 3,000 copies worldwide).
+The album was released on CD, limited edition cassette and 12-inch vinyl (coloured black in Australasia and yellow in Europe; limited to 3,000 copies worldwide).
 The CD release of Freak Show is an enhanced CD that includes interactive CD-ROM media from the making of the album.
-The material found on the Enhanced CD is accessed when placing the disc into the CD-ROM drive of a computer.
+The material found on the enhanced CD is accessed when placing the disc into the CD-ROM drive of a computer.

 The Freak Box

-A limited-edition CD box set was released in 1997 by Murmur titled The Freak Box, and includes the four main singles from the album as well as a bonus CD containing interviews with the band members about the singles and their respective album.
+A limited edition CD box set was released in 1997 by Murmur titled The Freak Box, and includes the four main singles from the album as well as a bonus CD containing interviews with the band members about the singles and the album.